 A signed certificate of authenticity verifying the year and details of the creation of this US Navy timepiece is available upon request.

 Two Year Warranty

 Dimensions: 9 1/2" H x 14" W x 4 1/8" D

 Customizing a Chelsea

 Chelsea Clock offers world class customization services which are ideal for gift giving, award presentations, and marking milestones and achievements.
 Options range from engraving on clock cases and plates to screen printing company logos on dials.
 Please see below for samples of some of our most popular personalization choices.
 Click here for samples of engraving messages.
-Please contact our sales department at 866-899-2805 or email@example.com to discuss engraving options in further detail.
-Engraving your Chelsea product must be discussed directly with our sales consultants.
+Please contact our sales department at 866-899-2805 or email@example.com with questions or to discuss engraving options in further detail.

 Inscribe a custom message in the font of your choice directly on a clock case or plate.
 A variety of traditional and script fonts are available.
 Receive up to 5 lines of engraving for $25.00.

 Engraved Logo On Ship's Bell Dial

 For a timeless and unique look, we will engrave your company logo with a blackened treatment directly on a Ship's Bell Clock's dial.
 A one-time artwork charge of $80.00 applies, as well as a $15.00 per piece run charge.

 Subtle yet distinctive, logos can also be engraved directly on a clock case or plate.
 A $80.00 one-time artwork charge applies, as well as $15.00 per piece run charge.
 Add an additional $25 for up to 5 lines of text engraving.